Parameter-dependent Pseudodifferential Operators of Toeplitz Type

 The calculus described above is complete but still not suited for our purposes, since the ellipticity condition $($I$)$ not only asks the invertibility of a certain principal symbol but also requires an estimate on the inverted symbol.
 Our next aim is to single out a subcalculus in which $($I$)$ can be replaced by a condition avoiding such kind of estimates.
 This calculus contains $S^\mu_\cl$ as well as $S^\mu_\cl(\Lambda)$, the latter only in case of $-\mu$ being a non-negative integer.

-\subsection{A class of homogeneous symbols}
+\subsubsection{A class of homogeneous symbols}

-We describe here a class of homogeneous $($in the large$)$ symbols not only containing $S^0_\cl(\Lambda)$ as a subclass but also homogeneous symbols which are constant in the parameter $\lambda$.
-For convenience of notation we now consider symbols independent of the $x$-variable and assume that $\Lambda=\rpbar$ $($so there is no angular variable $\theta)$; the general case is completely analogous, cf.\ Remark \ref{rem:variable} below.
-Let